 Data privacy has never been more important, especially at the current time with large swathes of the workforce continuing to work from home.
-Covid-19 has created unprecedented challenges for organisations and highlighted the need for a greater emphasis to be placed on data protection during these challenging times.
+Cyber attacks have created unprecedented challenges for organisations and highlighted the need for a greater emphasis to be placed on data protection during these challenging times.

-Data Privacy Day enables organisations to reflect on current data protection practices and identify areas that could be improved.
+Data Privacy Day enables organisations to reflect on current data privacy legislation and identify areas that could be improved.